feast-dev/feast/docs/reference/beta-on-demand-feature-view.md

 ## Overview

-On demand feature views allows data scientists to use existing features and request time data (features only available at request time) to transform and create new features at the time the data is read from the online store.
-Users define python transformation logic which is executed in both historical retrieval and online retrieval paths.
+On Demand Feature Views (ODFVs) allow data scientists to use existing features and request-time data (features only available at request time) to transform and create new features.
+Users define Python transformation logic which is executed during both historical retrieval and online retrieval.
+Additionally, ODFVs provide flexibility in applying transformations either during data ingestion (at write time) or during feature retrieval (at read time), controlled via the `write_to_online_store` parameter.

+By setting `write_to_online_store=True`, transformations are applied during data ingestion, and the transformed features are stored in the online store.
+This can improve online feature retrieval performance by reducing computation during reads.
+Conversely, if `write_to_online_store=False` (the default if omitted), transformations are applied during feature retrieval.

 ### Why use on demand feature views?